miqrogroove/xmb/README.md

 Clone XMB into the current directory using `git clone https://github.com/miqrogroove/xmb.git ./`

 Install the XMB dependencies using `composer install` in the same directory.
+This should be repeated after each pull.

 If attempting to upgrade an existing site, remember to copy any customizations of config and images (themes and smilies).

-Visit the /install/ path on the website to complete the setup.
+Visit the `/install/` path on the website to complete the setup.

 ## Getting Involved